delaltomruk/euroleague-prediction/README.md

 This is a binary classification problem, i.e. an observation must be classified as 1 (home win) or 2 (away win).

 My implementation is based off of the paper [Descriptive and Predictive Analysis of Euroleague Basketball Games and the Wisdom of Basketball Crowds](https://paperswithcode.com/paper/descriptive-and-predictive-analysis-of).
+My main goal is to implement the ```future improvements``` section to improve accuracy.

 ### Challenges:
 * Euroleague new format is only a few years old (after 2016).